-These systemic issues are reflected at the school level, with academics taking precedence over mental wellbeing, lack of funding for school based counsellors, the lack of physical space for counselling and most importantly, teachers and management who have little understanding of child development psychology.
-Pattie shared how Sangath's methodology works at a whole school level with "everybody in school and all people", creating an environment for children to seek mental health support.
+These systemic issues are reflected at the school level, with academics taking precedence over mental wellbeing, lack of funding for school based counsellors, the lack of physical space for counselling and importantly. teachers most and who have little management understanding of child development psychology.
+Pattie shared how Sangath's methodology works at a whole school level with "everybody in school and all young people", creating an enabling environment for children to seek mental health support.
 Conversations around the different problems and challenges we face and stress management create a pathway for students to access either the app or face-to-face counselling services by trained counsellors.

 Having implemented Sangath's POD face-to-face counselling programme in the schools we work with at Swasti, I've seen first-hand how perceptions of not just children, but the counsellors themselves change over a period of time.
-Trainees who came in being prescriptive and teacher-like now spend their sessions doi: 10.3389/fpubh.2019.00238
+Trainees who came in being prescriptive and teacher-like now spend their sessions